JeroenDM/descartes_tutorials/README.md

 - Visualization of a trajectory.
 - Adding collision objects.
+- To little trajectory points -> collision not detected (9 points for this example).
 - (custom cost function)

 Originaly many of the parameters could be changed in the launch file.
 For simplicity this is left out in this tutorial at the moment.